If ‘Islam’ comes from ‘peace’, how can you fear peace?

 Written by Zia Ahmed with Mohammad Ali Yunis, Casper Ahmed, and Sohail Hussain

-Sound Designer & Composer – Wojtek Rusin
+Sound Designer & Composer – Wojciech Rusin

 Additional technical support from Erik Perera and Ross Flight.
 Photography by Karol Wyszynski.

 Peaceophobia is supported by Bradford 2025, Blueprint: Without Walls R&D Investment Fund, Co-Creating Change, Arts Council England, Paul Hamlyn Foundation, Pears Foundation and Fenton Arts Trust.

 ‘An ambitious, accomplished, immersive production that intersects community, culture and cars’ – The Stage ★★★★

 ‘Asks us to see beyond the noisy engines and throbbing bass from the sound systems to really see the people behind the wheel’ – North West End ★★★★

 ‘a rare – and often funny – peek into the psyches of British Muslim men and a shocking reminder of what two decades of Islamophobic media coverage and government policy has delivered’ – The Guardian

 ‘not just a show celebrating a passion which brings people together, but a depiction of the tension and scrutiny that passion comes under, when its proponents are forced beneath an oppressive lens’ – Exeunt Magazine

 Been to see the show?
 Read the full Digital Programme online.